-- 1. Every department is prior informed of scheduled pest control activity for their area via email. - 2.
-All staffs/faculty are requested to submit their office keys at security station to enable access and to carry out pest control activities. - 3.
-All safety precautions like wearing PPE's, area cordon-off arrangements are made. - 4.
-Pest control activities are usually scheduled during weekends at late-evening hours to restrict staff/student access to these areas for next 24- hours after the treatment. - 5.
-Once the treatment is done engineering department gives a clearance to use/access these areas and submits a completion report.
+- 18.1.1 Every department is prior informed of scheduled pest control activity for theirarea via email. - 18.1.2 All staffs/faculty are requested to submit their office keys at security station toenable access and to carry out pest control activities. - 18.1.3 All safety precautions like wearing PPE's, area cordon-off arrangements are made. - 18.1.4 Pest control activities are usually scheduled during weekends at late-evening hours to restrict staff/student access to these areas for next 24- hours after thetreatment. - 18.1.5 Once the treatment is done engineering department gives a clearance to use/access these areas and submits a completion report.

-14.0 General Guidelines for Water Tank Cleaning process
+19.0 General Guidelines for Water Tank Cleaning process